YufeiWang777/LRRU/README.md

 ### Acknowledgments

-Thanks the ACs and the reviewers for their insightful comments, which is very helpful to improve our paper.
+Thanks the reviewers for their insightful comments, which is very helpful to improve our paper.

 ### Citation
 ```